rmatarazzo/scrape_tester_100/AI-Powered_Analytics_Project_scraper_test_100.md

 ## Description of Solution:  (should be CONCISE, 3-7 sentences)

+	The solution automates the identification and evaluation of websites suitable for web scraping based on a user-provided topic.
+Upon receiving the topic, the program automatically searches and compiles a list of up to 100 relevant websites.
+Each website is then subjected to an automated test scrape to assess its suitability for data extraction.
+The program handles any errors encountered during the testing phase and generates a comprehensive report, detailing which websites were successfully scraped and which ones failed, along with corresponding error codes.
+This automation significantly reduces manual effort and increases the efficiency and accuracy of identifying scrappable websites.

 	• Software functions for solving problem(s) step by step.

+	Software Functions for Solving Problems Step-by-Step:
+	Get User Input:

+	Function: get_user_topic()
+	Description: Prompts the user to enter a topic for web scraping.
+	Search for Relevant Websites:

+	Function: search_websites(topic)
+	Description: Searches the internet for websites related to the given topic and compiles a list of up to 100 relevant sites.
+	Compile List of Links:

+	Function: compile_links(websites)
+	Description: Extracts and compiles links from the list of identified websites.
+	Test Web Scraping Capability:

+	Function: test_scraping(link)
+	Description: Performs a test scrape on each link to determine if it can be successfully scraped.
+	Error Handling:

+	Function: handle_errors(error)
+	Description: Categorizes and logs errors encountered during the scraping tests, assigning appropriate error codes.
+	Generate Report:

+	Function: generate_report(successful_links, failed_links)
+	Description: Generates a report listing the websites that were successfully scraped and those that failed, including detailed error codes.

 	• Workflow diagram of future ("TO-BE") state (improved processes from your solution).
 	• "Minimum Viable Product" (MVP) 1.0 delivered.
 (V1.x delivered beyond MVP V1.0?)
 	• Later MVP, i.e., v2, v3, vN+ functionality to be delivered?